nirgoren/Eddienput/README.md

 Install ViGEmBusSetup_x64.msi

 Symbols:
-You can use differents symbols, reassign symbols to other buttons, and set up macros in config.json
+You can define symbols, reassign symbols to other buttons, and set up macros in a JSON config file.
+The first line of a recordings file should be the location of the config file to be used.

 Reserved symbols:
 W[*number*], +, startmix, option, endmix, [, ]